amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 ![Stop Task](images/02-stop-task.png)

 ### Checkpoint:
-Success!
+Nice work!
 You've created a task definition and are able to deploy the monolith container using ECS.
 You've also enabled logging to CloudWatch Logs, so you can verify your container works as expected.

 [*^ back to the top*](#interstella-gtc-monolith-to-microservices-with-containers)

 * * *

-### Lab 3 - Scale the logistics platform with an ALB:
+## Lab 3 - Scale the logistics platform with an ALB:

-The Run Task method you used in the last lab is good for testing, but we need to keep the logistics platform running as a long running process.
+The Run Task method you used in the last lab is good for testing, but we need to keep run the logistics platform as a long running process.
 In addition, it would be helpful to maintain capacity in case any of our EC2 instances were to have an issue (always design and plan for failure).

-In this lab, you will implement an ALB to front-end and distribute incoming orders to your container fleet.
-ALB/ECS integration offers a feature called dynamic port mapping for containers, which allows you to run multiple copies of the same container with the same listening port on the same host...say that 10 times fast.
+In this lab, you will implement an Elastic Load Balancing [Appliction Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/) to front-end and distribute incoming orders to your running containers.
+The integration between ECS and ALB offers a feature called dynamic port mapping for containers, which allows you to run multiple copies of the same container with the same listening port on the same host...*say that 10 times fast*.
 The current task definition maps host port 5000 to container port 5000.
 This means you would only be able to run one instance of that task on a specific host.
 If the host port configuration in the task definition is set to 0, an ephemeral listening port is automatically assigned to the host and mapped to the container which still listens on 5000.
 If you then tried to run two of those tasks, there wouldn't be a port conflict on the host because each task runs on it's own ephemeral port.
 These hosts are grouped in a target group for the ALB to route traffic to.

-What ties this all together is an ECS Service, which maintains a desired task count (i.e. n number of containers as long running processes) and integrates with the ALB (i.e. handles registration/deregistration of containers to the ALB).
-You could take it even further by implementing task auto scaling, but let's set up the foundation first.
-And finally, you will subscribe the ALB endpoint to the orders SNS topic to start the order flow.
+What ties this all together is an **ECS Service**, which maintains a desired task count (i.e. n number of containers as long running processes) and integrates with the ALB (i.e. handles registration/deregistration of containers to the ALB).
+Now you will start the service, configure the ALB, and then subscribe the ALB endpoint to the orders SNS topic to start the order flow.

 ![Lab 3 Architecture](images/03-arch.png)

 1\.
 Create an Application Load Balancer.

-In the AWS Management Console, navigate to the EC2 dashboard.
+In the AWS Management Console, navigate to the [EC2 dashboard](https://console.aws.amazon.com/ec2/v2/home).
 Click on **Load Balancers** in the left menu under the **Load Balancing** section.
 Click on **Create Load Balancer**.
 Click on **Create** for an Application Load Balancer.

 Give your ALB a name, e.g. interstella.